Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

 where $c_0(b,z)$ is given by Eq.~\eqref{eq:thec0}.
-Similarly, the integration for $\cos\delta$ can be written as
+Similarly, we can write

-With $P_{a|b}(a)$ given in Eq.~\eqref{eq:PabPba}.
-The resulting probability $P_{\cos\delta}(\cos\delta)$ for all the patterns is shown in Figure~\ref{fig:Pcosdelta} (black dashed lines) compared with the result from the previous section (solid colored lines).
+with $P_{a|b}(a)$ given in Eq.~\eqref{eq:PabPba}.
+The resulting probability distribution $P_{\cos\delta}(\cos\delta)$ for all the patterns is shown in Figure~\ref{fig:Pcosdelta} (black dashed lines).
+For illustrative purposes, we compare these results with those that are obtained in the simplified case that the model parameter distributions are taken to be independent (solid colored lines).
 While for the TBM and GR2 patterns the distributions do not change noticeably, the HEX patterns show a larger spread when integrating with $P_{b,c}(b,c)$.
-This difference is related to the inaccuracy in the estimation of $P_c(c)$ as shown in the left panel of Figure~\ref{fig:PcPzbm} by comparing $P_c(c)$ estimated in Section~\ref{sec:estPzguessPc} (solid colored lines) with $P_c(c)$ estimated from marginalizing $b$ out of $P_{b,c}(b,c)$ (dashed black lines).
-Recall that in Section~\ref{sec:estPzguessPc} we first assumed $P_{b|c}(b) = P_b(b)$, so it is expected that the inaccuracy of this assumption should affect the resulting estimation of $P_c(c)$. \footnote{ We note here that while the observed symmetry of $P_c(c)$ in the left panel of Figure~\ref{fig:PcPzbm} may seem nonintuitive given the symmetry of the experimental distribution of $P_z(z)$ and the asymmetric form of $P_b(b)$, this result emerges due to the nature of the conditional probability $P_c(c(b)_z)$ and the form of Eq.~(\ref{eq:Pzint}).}
+This difference is related to the inaccuracy in the estimation of $P_c(c)$ as shown in the left panel of Figure~\ref{fig:PcPzbm}, in which we compare the results for the estimation of $P_c(c)$ using $P_{GC}$ (solid colored lines) and marginalizing $b$ out of $P_{b,c}(b,c)$ (dashed black lines).
+It is expected that the inaccuracy of assuming that $P_{b|c}(b) = P_b(b)$, should affect the resulting estimation of $P_c(c)$.